 2. Mexican Islands

-It is hard to find a better beach destination than Mexico when it comes to the world’s best beaches.
+It is hard to find a better beach destination than Mexico regarding the world’s best beaches.
 The place is undoubtedly a paradise for beach lovers.
 Although Mexico’s idyllic vistas are mostly found on its coasts, it is home to several islands, from which you can see the country from another perspective.

 2.1.
 Isla Holbox

-Isla Holbox features an array of outdoor activities ideal for enjoying in perfect harmony with nature.
-On Isla Holbox, various gastronomic events are held all around the year, including fishing tournaments, yoga classes at sunrise and sunset, and a traditional carnival celebration.
+Isla Holbox features various outdoor activities ideal for enjoying in perfect harmony with nature.
+On Isla Holbox, various gastronomic events are held annually, including fishing tournaments, yoga classes at sunrise and sunset, and a traditional carnival celebration.

 2.2.
 Isla Mujeres

-From Cancun, Mexico, you’ll find one of the most beautiful islands of Isla Mujeres across the Bahia de Mujeres or Bay of Women.
-This resort area features white sandy beaches, sea-green waters with calm currents, and the friendliest people in all of the Mexican Caribbean.
+From Cancun Beach, Mexico, you’ll find one of the most beautiful islands of Isla Mujeres across the Bahia de Mujeres or Bay of Women.
+This resort area features white sandy beaches, sea-green waters with calm currents, and the friendliest people in the Mexican Caribbean.

 A diverse community, from divers, chefs, and ex-pats to fishers, artists, and musicians, makes up the island of Isla.
-Isla Mujeres has become a preferred destination for people worldwide because of its beauty, the Mayan heritage, and its easygoing nature.
+Isla Mujeres has become a preferred destination worldwide because of its beauty, the Mayan heritage, and easygoing nature.

 There is more tranquility and relaxation on Isla Mujeres.
 In the special atmosphere of Isla Mujeres, you can choose to do absolutely nothing or fill your day with exploring, water sports, shopping, and meeting new friends.